Traumatic brain injury

 Download/Print

-Traumatic Brain Injury (TBI) represents an acute injury to the brain caused by external force to the skull.
+Traumatic brain injury (TBI) is an acute injury to the brain caused by external force to the skull.
 In dogs and cats, we distinguish between primary and secondary brain damage.
-Primary brain damage occurs immediately at the time of trauma and includes direct tissue damage such as contusions, hemorrhages, or axonal injuries.
-Secondary brain damage develops in the hours and days following the trauma and results from pathophysiological processes such as brain swelling (edema), inflammatory responses, circulatory disturbances, and metabolic changes.
-These secondary processes can significantly amplify the overall damage and are the main target for therapeutic interventions.
+Primary brain damage occurs immediately at the time of the Trauma and includes direct tissue damage such as contusions, Bleeding or axon injuries.
+Secondary brain damage develops in the hours and days after the Trauma and results from pathophysiological processes such as brain swelling (edema), inflammatory reactions, Circulatory disorders and metabolic changes.
+These secondary processes can significantly increase the overall damage and are the main starting point for therapeutic interventions.

-The severity of a traumatic brain injury in veterinary medicine is assessed using a modified Glasgow Coma Scale, which takes into account the animal’s state of consciousness, motor abilities, and brainstem reflexes.
-This classification is crucial for prognosis and choice of therapy.
+The severity of a traumatic brain injury is assessed in veterinary medicine using a modified Glasgow Coma Scale, which takes into account the animal’s state of consciousness, motor skills and brainstem reflexes.
+This classification is crucial for determining the Prognose and choosing the therapy.

 Causes

-Even minor injuries in the head area can bleed heavily.
+Even minor injuries to the head can bleed heavily.
 However, they are usually harmless and heal quickly.

-This results in a skull contusion without involvement of the brain.
+This results in a bruised skull without involving the brain.

-Nevertheless, as a precaution, allow your pet some rest for the next few hours to days.
+Nevertheless, give your pet some rest as a precaution in the next few hours to days.

-However, in case of serious injuries, for example due to a traffic accident or a fall resulting in severe traumatic brain injury, it is an emergency.
+In the event of serious injuries, for example from a traffic accident or a fall with a severe traumatic brain injury, there is an emergency.

-The symptoms may only become apparent several hours after the trauma (Fig.).
+The symptoms may not become clear until a few hours after the Trauma (Fig.).

 Supplements

-Traumatic brain injuries in pets primarily occur due to traffic accidents, which account for about 60% of cases.
-Other common causes include falls from great heights (especially in cats), kicks or blows, bite injuries from other animals, and gunshot wounds.
-For small dog breeds and cats, even a fall from a low height can lead to significant injuries.
-Brachycephalic breeds such as Pugs, French Bulldogs, or Persian cats have an increased risk of serious consequences from head injuries due to their skull anatomy, as the altered skull shape provides less protection for the brain.
+Traumatic brain injuries in pets are mainly caused by traffic accidents, which account for around 60% of cases.
+Other common causes include falls from a great height (especially in cats), kicks or blows, bite injuries from other animals and gunshot wounds.
+In small dog breeds and cats, even a fall from a low height can lead to significant injuries.
+Brachycephalic breeds such as pugs, French bulldogs or Persian cats have an increased risk of serious consequences from head injuries due to their skull anatomy, as the altered skull shape offers less protection for the brain.

-The injury mechanisms can be categorized into acceleration/deceleration traumas (sudden acceleration or deceleration of the head), compression traumas (direct force applied to the skull), and penetration traumas (penetrating objects).
+The injury mechanisms can be divided into acceleration/deceleration traumas (sudden acceleration or deceleration of the head), compression traumas (direct force on the skull) and penetration traumas (penetrating objects).
 Each of these mechanisms leads to different injury patterns in the brain tissue.

 Symptoms